Danny Fenster: Myanmar frees jailed US journalist | DW | 15.11.2021

 Fenster was the first foreign journalist to face such a harsh sentence in Mynamar since the military junta overthrew the elected government in February.

-US State Department spokesman Ned Price condemned the decision, saying in a statement that it was "an unjust conviction of an innocent person.''
+US State Department spokesperson Ned Price had condemned the decision, saying in a statement that it was "an unjust conviction of an innocent person.''

 Another US journalist working for a local news agency in Myanmar, Nathan Maung, was arrested on charges similar to those against Fenster.
 He was also released earlier this year.

-Rights groups and watchdogs say Myanmar's military rulers have cracked down on the press, with several independent media outlets shut down, over 100 journalists arrested and at least 30 still in prison.
+Rights groups and watchdogs say Myanmar's military rulers have cracked down on the press, with several independent media outlets shut down, more than 100 journalists arrested and at least 30 still in prison.

 In the 2021 Reporters Without Borders Press Freedom Index, Myanmar was ranked 140 out of 180 countries.
 Since the coup, the Paris-based organization said journalists in Myanmar "face systematic arrest campaigns and censorship."

-Security forces have also cracked down on anti-coup protesters, killing over 1,000 in violent clashes, according to activists.
+Security forces have also cracked down on anti-coup protesters, killing over a thousand people in violent clashes, according to activists.

 fb/rt (AP, dpa, AFP, Reuters)